 Top U.S. Women swimmers were aiming for world records at Tokyo's Yoyogi Olympic stadium for?

-Top U.S. Women swimmers were aiming for world records at Tokyo's Yoyogi Olympic stadium for the first International Swimming Federation (FINA) championships on Saturday (1 September).
+Background: Top U.S. Women swimmers were aiming for world records at Tokyo's Yoyogi Olympic stadium for the first International Swimming Federation (FINA) championships on Saturday (1 September).
 And despite strong opposition from more than 200 swimmers from eight countries, America's Tracy Caulkins and Cynthia Woodhead clinched the gold medals in the 400 metres individual medley and 400 metres freestyle.

 SYNOPSIS: 15-year-old Cynthia Woodhead from Riverside, California faced her seven opponents with determination right from the start.
 Her strongest challenge came from Australian, Tracy Wickham who beat her last year at the World Swimming Championships in West Berlin.
 But this time Cynthia Woodhead led all the way and never looked as if she might lost her head.